balintkissdev/multiplayer-game-demo-rust/README.md

 docker build -t multiplayer-game-demo-rust .
 ```

 2. Launch the Docker container.
-This starts with `--server-only` and `--trace` options by
+This starts with `--server-only` and `--trace`
+   options by default.
+Make sure to allow the container's port (`8080` by
-default.
-See [Command line options](#command-line-options) for more info.
+   default) to the host.
+See [Command line options](#command-line-options) for
+   more info.

 ```sh
 docker run -d -p 8080:8080 multiplayer-game-demo-rust